iPad Air 1st Gen Wi-Fi/Cellular

 Safely eject the SIM card from Apple GSM/LTE devices (iPhones and iPads) and other electronic devices.

-iPad Air Battery
+iPad Air and iPad 5 Battery

 iPad Air Home Button Ribbon Cable